hugoeditor/hugocms-pro/readme.md

 3. Clone the *HugoCMS Editor* repo into the 'static/edit/' directory, for example.

-4. Create a folder named 'hugocms'.
+4. Create a folder named 'hugocms' in the working folder.

 5. Copy the license files sent by mail into the folder.